yii2tech/balance/README.md

 equals the parameter name.
 You may as well setup special data field via [[\yii2tech\balance\ManagerDb::$dataAttribute]], which will store all extra parameters, which have no matching column, in serialized state.

+> Note: watch for the keys you use in transaction data: make sure they do not conflict with columns, which are reserved for other purposes, like primary keys.

 ## Events <span id="events"></span>